 sooke hills wilderness trail

 The 13km unpaved trail offers a unique wilderness experience as it travels through remote areas and wildlife habitat.
 The trail lies between the Humpback Reservoir in Sooke Hills Wilderness Regional Park and the Capital Regional District-Cowichan Valley Regional District boundary.
-Sooke Hills Wilderness Trail provides part of both The Great Trail and the Vancouver Island Spine Trail routes.
+Sooke Hills Wilderness Trail provides part of both The Trans Canada Trail and the Vancouver Island Trail routes.

 Rest at the viewing platform, 2.5km from the Humpback trailhead, to take in the sights and sounds of Waugh Creek Falls, which flows forcefully in the winter and spring.
 From there, it is 0.5km to the suspension bridge across the Goldstream River.